ramses-tech/nefertari-es/README.md

 - deal with model `to_dict` having different symantics in elasticsearch-dsl and nefertari. maybe this isn't an issue.

-- figure out how to access es-dsl class registry in order to implement `get_document_classes`.

 - are we dealing with `pk_field` correctly? right now we're not setting `_id` on the collection, and letting es choose it for us. is this a problem? are `get_item` queries slower by our own index than